-The answer lies with user behavior.
+The answer lies in user behavior.
 Since 2009, mobile usage has skyrocketed.
 ESPN’s users now represent a clear mobile majority at 61%.
 The company’s previous site design reflected a desktop-first world that no longer exists.

 Research from Google shows that over 90% of consumers use multiple devices to accomplish a task.
-Consequently, a business must utilize an omni-channel approach to find success in today’s customer-centric digital economy.
+Consequently, a business must utilize an omnichannel approach to find success in today’s customer-centric digital economy.